Faculty and Staff

 Twitter: @dr_ryanmace

 • Dr. Mace is a licensed psychologist at MGH CHOIR and an Assistant Professor at Harvard Medical School (HMS).
 He completed his advanced practicum and fellowships (pre- and post-doctoral) at CHOIR.
 Dr. Mace’s research focuses on the integration of mindfulness, lifestyle behaviors, and technology to promote brain health and pain management.
-Dr. Mace was awarded an NIA K23 to refine and test a novel group mindfulness-based lifestyle program (My Healthy Brain) targeting early dementia risk factors.
-With a David Borsook grant, Dr. Mace is establishing a complementary line of research in virtual reality to promote pain-self management in diverse medical populations.
-He is a Co-Investigator on multiple federally-funded randomized controlled trials investigating integrative approaches for at-risk aging populations, including patients with cognitive decline, chronic pain, depression, and those from underrepresented backgrounds.
-Dr. Mace is also a Co-Investigator of the Research and Education Core (REC) of Mass-ENVISION RCMAR to provide resources and mentorship for early investigators from underrepresented in medicine (UiM) backgrounds in dementia intervention development.
-To date, Dr. Mace has published over 60 peer-reviewed articles, received honors from the Society of Behavioral Medicine, and presented several grand rounds at Mass General Brigham.
-In addition to research, Dr. Mace has extensive training in delivering evidence-based cognitive behavioral and mind-body treatments for adults across the health-illness spectrum.
+Dr. Mace is the PI of an NIA K23 to refine and test a novel group mindfulness-based lifestyle program (My Healthy Brain) targeting early dementia risk factors.
+He recently completed a David Borsook grant that evaluated the feasibility of a mind-body virtual reality for sub-acute pain for acute traumatic orthopedic injuries.
+Dr. Mace is a Co-I on two RCTs (NIA R01 and PCORI) testing the integrative approaches (mind-body, walking,) for aging populations at-risk for AD/ADRD (comorbid cognitive decline and chronic pain, Black older adults).
+Dr. Mace is also a Co-Investigator of the Research and Education Core (REC) of Mass-ENVISION RCMAR to provide resources and mentorship for early investigators from underrepresented backgrounds in dementia intervention development.
+Dr. Mace has extensive training in delivering evidence-based cognitive behavioral and mind-body treatments for adults across the health-illness spectrum.
 He enjoys cooking, baking bread, exercising, and spending time with his friends, family, and his dog.

 Tony V Pham, Md